Cristian Calderón

-Cristian Yonathan Calderón Del Real (born 24 May 1997), also known as Chicote, is a Mexican professional footballer who plays as a left-back for Liga MX club Guadalajara.
+Cristian Yonathan Calderón Del Real (born 24 May 1997), commonly known as Chicote, is a Mexican professional footballer who plays as a left-back for Liga MX club Necaxa, on loan from América.

 Club career

+Early career

 Calderón participated in the youth teams of Coras de Nayarit FC and C.D.
+De los Altos before joining Altas' youth team.

+Atlas

+2015–16: Debut season

-De los Altos before joining Altas FC's youth team.
-He made his professional debut with Altas on 21 October 2015 against Club Tijuana in a Copa MX quarter-finals match, ultimately winning 5–4 in a penalty shoot-out after a 2–2 tie.
+Calderón made his professional debut with Altas on 21 October 2015 against Tijuana in a Copa MX quarter-finals match, ultimately winning 5–4 in a penalty shoot-out after a 2–2 tie.
 He made his Liga MX debut on 7 May 2016 against Tijuana, finishing in a scoreless draw.

+2018–19: Becoming first-choice

 He became a starter for the first team in the 2018 Apertura.

+Necaxa

-He was signed by Club Necaxa for the 2019 Clausura.
-He made his debut for Necaxa on 5 March 2019, scoring his first goals as a brace against Club América, winning 3–1.
+He was signed by Necaxa for the 2019 Clausura.
+He made his debut for Necaxa on 5 March 2019, scoring his first goals as a brace against América, winning 3–1.
 At the end of the 2019 Apertura, he was listed in the Best XI of the tournament.
 According to a poll held by Mexican sports newspaper Récord, its readers voted Calderón as the best player of the tournament.

+Guadalajara

+2019–20: Debut season and Liga MX Best XI

-On 11 December 2019, it was announced that C.D.
-Guadalajara signed Calderón.
+On 11 December 2019, Guadalajara reached an agreement to sign Calderón.
 On 18 January 2020, he made his league debut with the club coming on as a substitute against Pachuca in a 0–0 tie.
 Three days later, he would score his first goal with the club, scoring a stoppage-time header in a 2–1 loss against Dorados de Sinaloa during the first round-of-16 leg of the Copa MX.
 A week later in the second leg, he would score a bicycle kick in a 1–0 victory, helping send Guadalajara to a penalty shoot-out that was eventually lost.

+2020–21: Top performances and Guardianes semi-finalist

-On 15 August 2020, he scored the winning goal against Atlético San Luis in a 2–1 home victory, his first league goal with the club and giving newly appointed manager Victor Manuel Vucetich his first win with the club.
-In November 2020, facing rivals Club América during the Guardianes championship quarter-finals, he scored three times, all long-range shots from outside of the box, in the span of two legs giving Guadalajara a 3–1 aggregate victory.
+On 15 August 2020, Calderón scored the winning goal against Atlético San Luis in a 2–1 home victory, his first league goal with the club and giving newly appointed manager Victor Manuel Vucetich his first win with the club.
+In November 2020, facing rivals América during the Guardianes championship quarter-finals, he scored three times, all long-range shots from outside of the box, in the span of two legs giving Guadalajara a 3–1 aggregate victory.

+América

+On 3 January 2024, Calderón joined América on a free transfer.

+2025–26: Loan to Necaxa

+On 1 July 2025, Necaxa officially announced the return of Calderón to the club, this time on loan.